Line-up announced for MSNBC/Washington Post Democratic debate

-The field is officially set for next week's Democratic presidential debate in Atlanta, and it will feature Joe Biden standing center stage with his close rival, Massachusetts Sen. Elizabeth Warren.
+The field is officially set for next week's Democratic presidential debate in Atlanta, and it will feature Joe Biden standing center stage alongside his close rival, Massachusetts Sen. Elizabeth Warren.

 The Nov.
-20 debate, which is being hosted by MSNBC and the Washington Post, will feature 10 candidates, the Democratic National Committee announced — two fewer candidates than last month's debate in Ohio.
+20 debate, which is being hosted by MSNBC and The Washington Post, will feature 10 candidates, the Democratic National Committee announced — two fewer candidates than in last month's debate in Ohio.

 The lectern order was announced by MSNBC, and will feature Booker and Steyer on the outskirts of the stage.
 From left to right, the order is Booker, Gabbard, Klobuchar, Buttigieg, Warren, Biden, Sanders, Harris, Yang and Steyer.

-Rhetoric between Biden and Warren has increased in recent weeks, with Warren criticizing Biden's decision to accept super PAC support and Biden calling her approach to politics "condescending."
+The rivalry between Biden and Warren has sharpened in recent weeks, with Warren criticizing Biden's decision to accept super PAC support and Biden calling her approach to politics "condescending."

 The two-hour debate is being held at Tyler Perry Studios in Atlanta, and features four moderators: Rachel Maddow, host of MSNBC's "The Rachel Maddow Show"; Andrea Mitchell, host of MSNBC's "Andrea Mitchell Reports" and NBC News' chief foreign affairs correspondent; Kristen Welker, NBC News' White House correspondent; and Ashley Parker, a White House reporter for The Washington Post.